 Students who choose a major within the School of Humanities and Social Sciences (HSS) will meet with an HSS School advisor to plan their academic coursework.
-Most students will work with a School advisor for their first two academic years, to help ensure successful completion of General Education degree requirements and entry-level courses for the major.
-Transfer students also meet with a School advisor in order to plan their first semester of coursework within HSS.
+All students will work with a School Advisor to ensure successful completion of their degree program.

 For information about specific degree programs, visit the ‘Degrees & Programs’ page listed in the menu to the left.
 Also explore the ‘Frequently Asked Questions’ and ‘Advising Resources’ sections prior to scheduling an appointment.